Running the agent on AWS

 capacity is unavailable at this time.
 Please try again later or in a different availability zone

-The Airplane Terraform and CloudFormation configs now support using a private ECR repository in your
+The Airplane Terraform and CloudFormation configs will create a private ECR repository in your

 account as a pull-through cache for Airplane-hosted images.
-This can help improve task start
+This helps improve task start

-performance and also reduce your organization's network ingress costs.
+performance and can also reduce your organization's network ingress costs.

 (if using the Terraform module) or ECRCache